 People Most at Risk

-HIV rates among key populations in Asia—people who inject drugs (PWID), men who have sex with men (MSM), transgender people, and sex workers—are far higher than among the general population.
+HIV rates among key populations in Asia and the Pacific—people who inject drugs (PWID), men who have sex with men (MSM), transgender people, and sex workers—are far higher than among the general population.
 UNAIDS reports that in 2017, key populations and their sexual partners accounted for more than 84% of new HIV infections in the region.2 And while there is wide variation among countries and different key populations, testing rates generally remain low.
-In 2016 about half of PWID, MSM, transgender people, and sex workers had been tested for HIV during the previous 12 months and knew their HIV status.3 Other groups with increased vulnerability to HIV include migrant workers and women.
+In 2016 about half of PWID, MSM, transgender people, and sex workers had been tested for HIV during the previous 12 months and knew their HIV status.4 Other groups with increased vulnerability to HIV include migrant workers and women.
 Children and adolescents also lag behind adults in treatment rates, and often have higher death rates from HIV/AIDS-related causes.

 The sharp rise in the number of new HIV infections among MSM in the region has continued, and sexual activity between men remains stigmatized and often hidden.
-HIV prevalence among MSM was higher than 5% in 9 of the 19 countries that reported data to UNAIDS in 2015.
-The countries reporting the highest rates are Indonesia (25.8%) and Australia (18.3%).5 Many urban areas have extremely high HIV prevalence among MSM, including Bangkok, Thailand (28.6%); Yangon, Myanmar (26.6%); and Yogyakarta, Indonesia (20.3%).
-Rates among younger men (aged 15 to 24 years) are especially high.6 Male-male sex remains illegal in a number of countries in the region and prevention programs for MSM remain limited.
+HIV prevalence among MSM was 5% or higher in 10 of the 18 countries that reported these data to UNAIDS in 2017.
+The countries reporting the highest rates are Indonesia (25.8%), Malaysia (21.6%), and Australia (18.3%).2 Many urban areas have extremely high HIV prevalence among MSM, including Bangkok, Thailand (28.6%); Yangon, Myanmar (26.6%); and Yogyakarta, Indonesia (20.3%).
+Rates among younger men (aged 15 to 24 years) are especially high.5 Male-male sex remains illegal in a number of countries in the region and prevention programs for MSM remain limited.
 About 30% of all new infections in Asia are in MSM.3 Unless the course of the HIV epidemic among MSM is changed, new infection rates among this population will surpass those among every other high-risk group in the region.
-Scale-up of HIV programs targeting MSM and reduction of the stigma and discrimination they frequently encounter are essential..
+Scale-up of HIV programs targeting MSM and reduction of the stigma and discrimination they frequently encounter are essential.